JazmineMT/ContentGuide/04-creating-structured-content.md

 ### Info
 Info callout is for giving additional relevant information.
-These callouts shouldn't contain information that must be completed before moving foreward.These should contain links out to external docs or some info that a reader can conutine to look into.
+These callouts shouldn't contain information that must be completed before moving foreward.
+These should contain links out to external docs or some info that a reader can conutine to look into.

 >📘  Supported proration modes
 >